TedHusted/awake/awake.md/awake.md

 Both videos show a silver blur about the size of a basketball hovering at each scene.

-“That is not a coincidence,” says Park.
+“That is not a coincidence,” says Park out loud.

 ----